hocuscodus/qed-lang/_tutorial/16-async-classes.md

 QED has native functions such as `println()` but also has native classes too.
 Most of these classes are of asynchronous nature.

-The `Timer(millis)` async class suspends the current class execution for a number of milliseconds (defined by `millis`).
+The `QedTimer(millis)` async class suspends the current class execution for a number of milliseconds (defined by `millis`).
 Then it returns.

-The `Timer` class can be instantiated.
+The `QedTimer` class can be instantiated.
 Upon return the event handler if any will be invoked.

 {% include sandboxframe.html qedsrc="tutorial/async1.qed" code="67" gui="0" height="110px" %}

-As seen before, "Program done" is printed first, but the event loop is still lurking and processes the `Timer` return event a second later.
+As seen before, "Program done" is printed first, but the event loop is still lurking and processes the `QedTimer` return event a second later.
 {: .notice--info}

 Like any QED class, it can be invoked as a call as well.

 {% include sandboxframe.html qedsrc="tutorial/async2.qed" code="67" gui="0" height="110px" %}

 While waiting, any incoming event is still processed.
 Let's extend the wait to two seconds for the call.
-Before making this call though, let's create a `Timer` instance that lasts one second.
-The event handler of the `Timer` object will be invoked *during* the wait of the `Timer` call.
+Before making this call though, let's create a `QedTimer` instance that lasts one second.
+The event handler of the `QedTimer` object will be invoked *during* the wait of the `QedTimer` call.

 {% include sandboxframe.html qedsrc="tutorial/async3.qed" code="67" gui="0" height="110px" %}

-The `Timer` class is a prime example of a class invoked as an object or as a call.
+The `QedTimer` class is a prime example of a class invoked as an object or as a call.
 Asynchronously or synchronously.
 In other words, the design of QED classes *enables concurrency for free*!

 As QED is being release, other native async classes will become available, to load a file or an image, make REST calls, etc.
 {: .notice--info}